-Hermès sells more than just saddles—head over to their website and browse fragrances, clothing, and watches in addition to equestrian items.
-Hermès is based in Paris and believes in the freedom to create, with an emphasis on beautiful items that will be unique and “stand the test of time.”
+Hermès sells more than just saddles—head to their website and browse fragrances, clothing, watches, and equestrian items.
+Hermès is based in Paris and believes in the freedom to create, emphasizing beautiful items that will be unique and “stand the test of time.”

 What sets it apart:

 - Custom—Saddles are hand-made by a single craftsman to your measurements.

 - Partnership—Hermès works with known champions and young riders alike to solicit feedback, allowing for an innovative approach to saddle making and design.

 - Price—All new saddles are priced at $8,200.

 Did you know that there are professionals who can help ensure the perfect fit between you, your horse, and the saddle?

 These professionals, known as saddle fitters, can evaluate a saddle’s appropriateness and make adjustments as needed.